gaurav637/Retail_Pulse/README.md

 - Implement Rate Limiting: Prevent abuse by setting request limits per user.
 - Improve Error Handling: Implement proper error messages and structured logging.
 - Add Role-Based Access Control: Implement user roles and permissions for data access.

+## Contributing

+Contributions are welcome!
+Please follow these guidelines:

+- Fork the repository
+- Create a new branch (`git checkout -b feature`)
+- Make changes and commit them (`git commit -am 'Add new feature'`)
+- Push to the branch (`git push origin feature`)
+- Create a pull request

+## Contact
+For any questions or feedback, please reach out to : negigaurav637@gmail.com , +91 9149102604

+Happy coding!